nogibjj/ids706-mini-project-2/README.md

 * .github/workflows/main.yml: Workflow definitions for Continuous Integration using GitHub Actions.

 ## ✨ Contributing
-Fork the repository.
+1. Fork the repository.<br>
-Create a new branch for your contributions.
+2. Create a new branch for your contributions.<br>
-Implement your changes.
+3. Implement your changes.<br>
-Run tests using pytest to ensure no new bugs have been introduced.
+4. Run tests using pytest to ensure no new bugs have been introduced.<br>
-Submit a pull request detailing your changes.
+5. Submit a pull request detailing your changes.

 *_This README provides an overview of the project, guides on the .devcontainer usage, instructions on running tests, and outlines the contribution process.
 Modify or expand sections as needed for your project's specific requirements._*